WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/BHIS-SOCC-lab-tcpdump.md

  [TCPdump Labs](https://github.com/strandjs/IntroLabs/blob/master/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md)

-So first we cd to the folder with the PCAP, open it, and sort by the host machine.
+So first we get into the Linux terminal and `cd` to the folder with the PCAP (which is the root of the ADHD user profile), open it, and sort by the host machine.
 - `tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52`
 	- `-n`
 		- Instructs tcpdump not to resolve the hostnames